FouadRaheb/Watusi-for-WhatsApp/README.md

 * Wait for Cydia Impactor to finish and you will find the app installed on your device

-### FAQ
+#### FAQ
 * If you receive "Please sign in with app-specific password" error, that's beacuse you have 2-factor authentication enabled for your Apple ID.
 You have to go into Apple's website https://appleid.apple.com, log in with your account and create an app-specific password to use as your Apple ID's password on Cydia Impactor.

 ### Note

-* Signing with a non developer account will have the app expire in 7 days and you'll need to repeat the process again.
+* Signing with a non developer account will have the app expire in 7 days, but Altstore automates re-signing as long as it is connected to your PC.
+Non-Developer accounts do not work with Cydia Impactor.
 * The app will not receive Push Notifications and you won't be able to use iCloud features.